-d) Pensions Liability
+e) Pensions Liability

 Estimation of the net liability to pay pensions depends on a number of complex judgements relating to the discount rate used, the rate at which salaries are projected to increase, changes in retirement ages, mortality rates and expected returns on pension fund assets.
 A firm of consulting actuaries is engaged to provide the Council with expert advice about the assumptions to be applied.
-The effects on the net Pensions liability of changes in individual assumptions can be measured and are outlined in the Defined Benefits note to these Accounts (Note 37).
+The effects on the net Pensions liability of changes in individual assumptions can be measured and are outlined in the Defined Benefits note to these Accounts (Note 36).
+(See also Note 37 - Contingent Liabilities - 'McCloud Judgement'.)

-5. MATERIAL ITEMS OF INCOME AND EXPENDITURE
+MATERIAL ITEMS OF INCOME AND EXPENDITURE